LHLdragon579/LHLdragon579.github.io/_pages/about.md

 About me
 ======
-He received the M.Eng. degree in 2025 from Inner Mongolia University of Technology, Hohhot, China.
-He is currently pursuing the Ph.D. degree with the School of Electrical Engineering, Dalian University of Technology, Dalian, China.
-His research interests include the operation and control of power systems with renewable energy, as well as the applications of digital twins and LLMs in power systems.
+I received my M.Eng. degree in 2025 from Inner Mongolia University of Technology, Hohhot, China.
+I'm currently pursuing my Ph.D. degree with the School of Electrical Engineering, Dalian University of Technology, Dalian, China.
+My research interests include the operation and control of power systems with renewable energy, as well as the applications of digital twins and LLMs in power systems.

 Getting started
 ======